-When you’re having moisture problems, you may hear the terms waterproofing and damp proofing tossed around.
-But to the average person, what’s the difference – they both limit the transfer of water through materials, right?
-As it turns out, there’s a lot of difference – especially if you’re worried about basement moisture problems.
+When you’re having moisture or water problems, you may hear the terms waterproofing and damp proofing tossed around.
+But to the average person, what’s the difference?
+They both limit the transfer of water through materials, right?
+As it turns out, there are major differences – especially if you’re worried about basement moisture problems.
 Let’s take a quick look at what waterproofing and damp proofing are and how they’re different:

 What is Waterproofing?